Graduate program

 Working hours

 Graduate roles are offered as full-time positions.
-This means you will be expected to work 37.5 hours a week, made up of five 7.5 hour days.
+You will be expected to work 37.5 hours a week over five 7.5-hour days.

 We offer flexible working arrangements.
-You can discuss options that best suit you at the interview or employment offer stage.
+You can discuss options that best suit you during interview or offer stage.

-As one of the largest government departments, we have 11 unique business areas.
-This means we can offer positions in a range of disciplines.
+As one of the largest government agencies, we have 11 unique business areas.
+This means we can offer roles in a range of disciplines.

 Past roles